-The Civil Rights Compliance Office exists to help the Ohio State community prevent and respond to all forms of harassment, discrimination, and sexual misconduct.
+The Office of Institutional Equity exists to help the Ohio State community prevent and respond to all forms of harassment, discrimination, and sexual misconduct.

-Ohio State's policy and procedures related to equal employment opportunity are set forth in the university's policy on equal employment opportunity.
+Ohio State's policy and procedures related to affirmative action and equal employment opportunity are set forth in the university's policy on affirmative action and equal employment opportunity.

-Ohio State's policy and procedures related to nondiscrimination, harassmenet, and sexual misconduct are set forth in the university's policy on nondiscrimination, harassment, and sexual misconduct.
+2 Ohio State's policy and procedures related to nondiscrimination, harassmenet, and sexual misconduct are set forth in the university's policy on nondiscrimination, harassment, and sexual misconduct.